apiato/documentation/_docs/miscellaneous/contribution.md

 6. Finally `jekyll build`

 <a name="Contributing-Generator"></a>
-## Contributing to the Code Generator
+# Contributing to the Code Generator

-The Code generator is part of the `apiato/core` package.
+The Code generator is in `app/Ship/core/Generator`.

-- Repository: `apiato/core`.
-- Code Path: `/Generator`.

 Each component command, "Except the Containers Generator" must extend from the `Apiato\Core\Generator\GeneratorCommand.php`.
 This abstract class does all the work for you.